 Leaving Alaverdi, we rode to the village of Teghut itself.
 Our unexpected arrival in the middle of this small community prompted most of the villgers to empty out into the street to see exactly what was happening.
 Although there were some raised voices, the meeting in general between those leading the action and the heads of the village was evidently more of a civilized dialogue than that in Alaverdi.
 I scanned the faces of those in conversation amidst the throngs of people, those watching from the sidelines, and the non-participants who stood at windows and in doorways.
 They variously wore expressions of concern, of nonchalence, of understanding, and of smug self-satisfaction.
 Although I could not understand much of the dialogue, there was far more happening here than simple verbal communication.
 I thought back to the articles I had read about Teghut and it’s plight, and the rumours that certain influential villagers had already been financially bribed by ACP to support the project.
 It was clear that there was a division of opinion in that small community, bought or otherwise.

-This problem (and you can) goes deeper than the simple decision of environmental protection versus destruction.
+This problem (and you can read one of the most comprehensive articles on Teghut and the ACP here) goes deeper than the simple decision of environmental protection versus destruction.
 Aside from the startlingly uneven distribution of wealth, Armenia as a whole is still in an impoverished economic condition.
 In 2004, nearly 40% of the population was unemployed.
 Even those who hold trained, professional positions often struggle to make ends meet.
 Tenny tells me that the relatively extortionate rates of living in Yerevan mean that almost everybody she knows is subsidising their salary with family contributions from overseas.

 Today, over 1.5 million Armenians live in Los Angeles.
 Armenia’s entire local population is little more than 3 million.
 Elsewhere, sizeable Armenian communities exist in Boston, London, Manchester, Moscow, Aleppo, Tbilisi, Beirut, Athens, Tehran (including Tenny’s immediate family), Jerusalem, and other far-flung locations, with a total population of 8 million.
 Based on what I’ve learnt, it would not be inaccurate to postulate that the diaspora keeps Armenians in Armenia alive today.
 Every Armenian or part-Armenian I know has family abroad, or was born into a different nationality before coming to their homeland later in life.
 As I cycled into the country back in January, I stayed one night in the village home of a middle-aged beekeeper, and his mother, who said that she had lived in Los Angeles for 7 years.
 At the time, this had seemed somewhat bizarre, but it is clear now that this had not been an unusual thing to hear.